 To those who are accustomed to a typical passing of the Peace during Sunday liturgy: get ready to chat a little longer, leave your pew, and receive a lot of hugs when you’re at Christ Church Atlanta.

-Because Christ Church of Atlanta is unable to use the space they rent for other fellowship time, their Peace time lasts anywhere from five to ten minutes and gives an extended opportunity for parishioners to connect with one another.
+Because Christ Church is unable to use the space they rent for other fellowship time, their Peace time lasts anywhere from five to ten minutes and gives an extended opportunity for parishioners to connect with one another.

 “You almost need to ring a bell or have some guy whistle to get everybody to calm down and go back to their seat.
 It’s like a little mini party every Sunday… It’s just delightful.
 I love it,” says Christ Church parishioner Marian Nolan.

 “[Father Alfred] tries to call law and order back, and quite frankly he has a hard time getting us to sit down and be quiet.
 He’s been known in the past to pull out his iPhone and play an air raid siren through the PA system,” says parishioner Dr. Currell Berry.